Gadget Bridge

 Step 2: Without plugging in the charger, turn on your device and let it turn off by itself again.

-Step 3: Plug the charger in and let your phone charge to 100% without turning it on.
+Step 3: Plug in the charger and let your phone charge to 100% without turning it on.

 Step 4: Unplug your charger and turn on the phone.